zPodFactory/zpodfactory.github.io/docs/guide/install/index.md

 - `server`: the DNS server(s) that dnsmasq will use to resolve DNS requests upstream
 - `domain` and `local`: the domain name that dnsmasq will use to resolve DNS requests locally for the deployed nested envs:

-As an example if you put nested.lab here, every zPod deployed, will have a DNS name like this:
+As an example if you put `zpod.lab` here, every zPod deployed, will have a DNS name like this:

-- `zpodname.nested.lab`
+- `zpodname.zpod.lab`

 and all the DNS requests for this domain will be resolved by another dnsmasq instance on the nested environment itself also through dnsmasq.